 NAMM 2016: Hailing from California, Neunaber Audio position themselves as neither a mass-producer or boutique pedal company.
-What that actually means, we're not sure, but we do like the look of their contribution to the NAMM gear avalanche, their newly announced Immerse Reverberator.
+What that actually means, we're not sure, but we do like the look of its contribution to the NAMM gear avalanche, the newly announced Immerse Reverberator reverb pedal.

 Featuring eight stereo reverbs, Immerse appears to offer a wealth of options in a compact footprint.
 Read on for the official spec and FAQ.